KRS provision for the More Able

 All staff share responsibility for ensuring that students are happy, motivated and achieve to the best of their abilities while they are at King Richard School.

 We are currently a member of NACE, which is The National Association of Able Children in Education.
-We are working towards completing the NACE Challenge Award, which is an accreditation that ensures our provision for the more able group is excellent, that we challenge all abilities and meet the specific needs of the more able.
+We have achieved the NACE Challenge Award in recognition of the quality of our work with all learners and especially the More Able.
 The NACE Challenge Award is recognised by external bodies, such as Ofsted, as a mark of quality provision.